Check You're Sorted Before Signing A Sale And Purchase Agreement

 The Sale and Purchase Agreement can be a daunting document for first home buyers.
 That is why we always strongly recommend first home buyers seek independent legal advice from a lawyer before making an offer.

-Here, Nick Kearney of Schnauer & Co. has provided seven tips that can help ensure you’re sorted before signing an agreement to buy a property.
+Here, Schnauer & Co. has provided seven tips that can help ensure you’re sorted before signing an agreement to buy a property.

 1. Auction or General listing?
 Act quickly

 This matters because if it’s going to auction, you generally have a short timeframe to conduct all of your investigations.
 Register your interest with the agent quickly, as if there is a pre-auction offer, the auction will be brought forward (usually 48 hours) and as an interested buyer, you will usually be given the opportunity to bid.
 If you are organised, and get your advice and investigations done quickly, you could be able to submit a pre-auction offer and beat the rush.
 If the property is for sale by general listing, you may have more time to take advice and do your investigations, but the agent is still working and may take an offer from another party.

 It is important to realise that the listing agent works for the vendor, and not for the buyer.
 The agent is paid by the vendor, and generally, buyers don’t pay agents at all.
 Even though the agent works for the seller, they have legal obligations to the buyer, such as not to mislead them, to disclose certain matters to do with the property and not to pressure them (amongst others).

 In terms of defects, the general rule of caveat emptor applies to property purchases as much as it does to buying a used car.
 That means “buyer beware”.
 The seller (vendor) is not usually under any obligation to disclose defects in the property, so you need to do your background checks.
 Unlike a new car, you generally don’t get the privilege of “test driving” a house before you buy it, so do your homework.